Results.

 Burglary conviction upheld on in‑the‑act identification; seven‑year sentence reduced to four years for first offender.

-* Criminal law – Burglary (s.294 Penal Code) – in‑the‑act apprehension and victim/neighbour identification sufficient to establish entry by breaking and intent to steal. * Criminal procedure – Appeal against sentence – appellate review of excessive sentence for a first offender and substitution with a reduced term.
+Criminal procedure — Appeal against sentence — appellate review of excessive sentence for a first offender and substitution with a reduced term

 13 December 1974

-Bail — Whether seriousness of offence alone justifies refusal — Proper test is likelihood of appearance and risk of interference — Severity of punishment relevant but not determinative — Grant of bail with conditions where no evidence of flight or interference.
+Criminal law — Bail — Whether seriousness of the offence alone justifies refusal — Proper test is likelihood of appearance and risk of interference

 12 December 1974